-Graduates of the Adult-Gerontology or Family Nurse Practitioner tracks in Primary Care are eligible to take the certification examination from the American Nurses' Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP), and apply to the State Board of Nursing for certification as an Advanced Practice Nurse.
-Nurse Educators may take the ANCC Nursing Professional Development Certification Examination and the National League for Nursing Certification Examination for Certified Nurse Educator (CNE) credentialing based on eligibility requirements.
-For graduates of the Nursing Administration program track, agencies that provide certification in the area of Executive Leadership from the American Nurses Credentialing Center (ANCC) and the American Organization of Nurse Executives (AONE).
+are eligible to take the certification examination from the American Nurses' Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP), and apply to the State Board of Nursing for certification as an Advanced Practice Nurse.
+For graduates of the Nursing Administration program track, agencies that provide certification in the area of Executive Leadership from the American Nurses Credentialing Center (ANCC) and the American Organization of Nurse Leaders (AONL).
 Certification is awarded by these organizations after successful completion of a national examination and documentation of work in the field of administration.

-- 37 Credits Adult-Gerontology Nurse Practitioner in Primary Care Track - 40 Credits Family Nurse Practitioner in Primary Care Track - 30 Credits Nursing Education Track - 30 Credits Nursing Administration Track
+- 37 Credits Primary Care Adult-Gerontology Nurse Practitioner Track - 40 Credits Primary Care Family Nurse Practitioner Track - 30 Credits Nursing Administration Track

 This innovative program is offered to registered nurses (RNs) who have not completed a bachelor's degree in nursing and wish to be prepared at the master's in the healthcare system.
-Offered online, the RN student completes 30 credits in 8 week sessions at the undergraduate level, then progresses to graduate level courses offered in 12 week sessions.
-Graduates of the program may seek certification in the area of Executive Leadership from the American Nurses Credentialing Center (ANCC) and the American Organization of Nurse Executives (AONE).
+Offered online, the RN student completes 30 credits in 8-week sessions at the undergraduate level, then progresses to graduate level courses offered in 12-week sessions.

+Graduates of the Primary Care Adult-Gerontology or Primary Care Family Nurse Practitioner tracks are eligible to take the certification examination from the American Nurses' Credentialing Center (ANCC) or American Academy of Nurse Practitioners (AANP) and apply to the State Board of Nursing for certification as an Advanced Practice Nurse.
+For graduates of the Nursing Administration program track, agencies that provide certification in the area of Executive Leadership from the American Nurses Credentialing Center (ANCC) and the American Organization of Nurse Executives (AONE).
 Certification is awarded by these organizations after successful completion of a national examination and documentation of work in the field of administration.

-- 67 Credits (30 Undergraduate and 37 Graduate) Adult-Gerontology Nurse Practitioner Track - 60 Credits (30 Undergraduate and 30 Graduate) Nursing Administration Track - 70 Credits (30 Undergraduate and 40 Graduate) Family Nurse Practitioner Track
+- 67 Credits (30 Undergraduate and 37 Graduate) Primary Care Adult-Gerontology Nurse Practitioner Track - 60 Credits (30 Undergraduate and 30 Graduate) Nursing Administration Track - 70 Credits (30 Undergraduate and 40 Graduate) Primary Care Family Nurse Practitioner Track